Hamid-Ayub/MPAndroidChart/README.md

+Updating this wonderful library to:
 #Latest AGP as of 28 May 2024
 * Gradle 8.4.1
 * CompileSDK 34
 * Minor Bugs resolved

+If this cause compilation error due to android studio compatibility issue, just change AGP to 8.2.2

 ---
 #Original Source, Documentations & Credits as follows: